Students Accessibility Services

 Sexual Misconduct and Mandatory Reporting

-In accordance with UT System regulations, your instructor is a "Responsible Employee" for reporting purposes under Title IX regulations and so must report to the Office of Institutional Equity & Diversity (OIED@utrgv.edu) any instance, occurring during a student's time in college, of sexual misconduct, which includes sexual assault, stalking, dating violence, domestic violence, and sexual harassment, about which she/he becomes aware during this course through writing, discussion, or personal disclosure.
-More information can be found at UTRGV.edu/equity, including confidential resources available on campus.
-The faculty and staff of UTRGV actively strive to provide a learning, working, and living environment that promotes personal integrity, civility, and mutual respect that is free from sexual misconduct, discrimination, and all forms of violence.
-If students, faculty, or staff would like confidential assistance, or have questions, they can contact OVAVP (Office for Victim Advocacy & Violence Prevention ) at (956) 665-8287, (956) 882-8282, or OVAVP@utrgv.edu.
+In accordance with UT System regulations, your instructor is a “Responsible Employee” for reporting purposes under Title IX regulations and so must report any instance of sexual misconduct, which includes sexual assault, stalking, dating violence, domestic violence, and sexual harassment to the Office of Title IX and Equal Opportunity ( otixeo@utrgv.edu).
+More information can be found on the OTIXEO website.
+If students, faculty, or staff would like confidential assistance, or have questions, they can contact OAVP (Office for Advocacy & Violence Prevention).

 Attendance